Skip to content

 Undershirts have traditionally been worn underneath dress shirts, but why is this tradition still maintained today?
 There are a couple of good reasons to use an undershirt.
 Here are just a few.

-A dress shirt protects a shirt from oil or sweat from your skin, and also keeps the fabricfrom wear and tear by rubbing against the skin.
-Dress shirts last much longer when they are protected from your skin.
-Furthermore, wearing an undershirt helps to absorb sweat stains before they become visible, saving you from embarrassment.
+A dress shirt protects a shirt from oil or sweat from your skin, and also keeps the fabric from wear and tear by rubbing against the skin.
+Dress shirt fabric lasts much longer when it’s protected.
+Furthermore, wearing an undershirt helps to absorb sweat and prevent sweat stains before they become visible, saving you from unsightly sweat stains.

 Thorough Coverage

-A high-quality dress shirt should have fabric that is more to the opaque end of the spectrum, but if you have a lower-quality dress shirt or if your light-colored shirt becomes wet, you may be able to see through it.
+A high-quality dress shirt should have fabric that is more to the opaque end of the spectrum, but if you have a lower-quality dress shirt or if your light colored dress shirts become wet, you may be able to see through it.

-It can be very embarrassing if somebody can see through your dress shirt to your nipples, so it is a good idea to wear an undershirt if you are worried that your shirt is not thick enough.
+It can be very embarrassing if somebody can see through your dress shirt to your nipples or chest hair, so it is a good idea to wear an undershirt if you’re worried that your shirt is not thick enough.
+Choosing an undershirt in light grey or one that matches your skin tone helps ensure the undershirt remains invisible.

 Warmth